razueroh/meli-frontend-test/README.md

 - The views are made for desktop
 - They use a 12 column grid layout for the components distribution
+- Colors, font sizes, paddings and margins where given in the specs of the challenge
-- It has three views with their own routes:
+- The project has three views with their own routes:
   - **Search box:** `'/'`
   - **Result list:** `/items?search=`
   - **Product details:** `/items/:id`